Kony Ealy: New York Jets

 On August 27, 2017, Ealy was claimed off waivers by the New York Jets.
 In the Week 4 win over the Jacksonville Jaguars, he recorded his second interception after batting down a pass from quarterback Blake Bortles.

 Dallas Cowboys

-On April 5, 2018, he signed as a free agent with the Dallas Cowboys, who coveted him as a player since the 2014 NFL Draft.
+On April 5, 2018, he signed as a free agent with the Cowboys, who coveted him as a player since the 2014 NFL draft.
 He could never distinguish himself in preseason, even after being tried at defensive tackle.
 He was released on September 1.

 Oakland Raiders

 On November 5, 2018, Ealy was signed by the Oakland Raiders.
 He was released on November 13.
 He was signed on December 5.
 He wasn't re-signed after the season.

 Houston Roughnecks

-In October 2019, Ealy was picked by the Houston Roughnecks during the open phase of the 2020 XFL Draft.
+In October 2019, Ealy was picked by the Houston Roughnecks of the XFL during the open phase of the 2020 XFL draft.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he had 9 tackles (2 for loss) and half a sack.
 He had his contract terminated when the league suspended operations on April 10, 2020.